 13 stakeholder submissions were received in response to the review’s discussion paper and can be found below.

 Technical working group

-The Commission convened a technical working group on 16 August 2019 to provide feedback on policy options under development.
-The group included representatives from the South Australian government and network businesses, the AER and AEMO, consumer representatives as well as industry representatives nominated by the Clean Energy Council, Australian Energy Council and Energy Networks Australia.
+The Commission convened a technical working group to provide feedback on policy options presented in the discussion paper.
+This group included representatives from the South Australian government and network businesses, the AER and AEMO, consumer representatives as well as industry representatives nominated by the Clean Energy Council, Australian Energy Council and Energy Networks Australia.
 The technical working group met on 16 August 2019.
 Meeting minutes are available below.